9 Instagrammable places in Nur-Sultan

 A tour of the capital: Nur Sultan attractions.

-The first places to visit in Kazakhstan is Baiterek.
+The first place to visit in Kazakhstan is Baiterek.
 Nur Sultan's historic sites begin with Nurjol Boulevard and its main attraction, Baiterek.
 It is the symbol and mascot of the country.
 The construction of Baiterek started in 1997 when Astana became the capital.
 They finished it in 2003.

 The height of the tower is 105 meters, and its lower level goes underground by 4 meters.
 From the lower levels, where cafes and galleries are located, high-speed elevators go up.

-The highest level is made in the form of a glass ball, which offers Instagrammable view of the city.
+The highest level is made in the form of a glass ball, which offers an Instagrammable view of the city.
 Depending on the position of the sun, the glasses change colour.

-By analogy with the legend, the building symbolizes a young and healthy state, which holds firmly to its historical roots and at the same time rushes forward and upward, to prosperity.
+By analogy with the legend, the building symbolizes a young and healthy state, which holds firmly to its historical roots and at the same time rushes forward and upward to prosperity.

 2. Neurol Boulevard

 Neurol Boulevard is one of the best places to visit in Kazakhstan.
-If the search engine "Nur Sultan attractions", the first thing that will issue Yandex and Google, will be Boulevard Nurjol.
+If the search engine "Nur Sultan attractions", the first thing that will issue Yandex and Google will be Boulevard Nurjol.
 It is the most popular Nur Sultan Street.
 Here tourists are photographed, friends meet, and families walk.
 The name is translated from Kazakh as "Road of Light".
 The folk name Water Green Boulevard is justified by numerous fountains, flower beds and glass skyscrapers, shimmering with blue and green tones.

 The street is divided into three levels.
 The lower level is a parking lot, which can accommodate 400 cars on the second level - shops, cafes and restaurants, offices, exhibition halls.
 The upper level is a walking area with fountains, alleys, benches, flowerbeds and sculptures.
 One of the stone series of the boulevard is called "Nomads".
 It has 12 statues based on national Nur Sultan culture.